Have you ever been for a long hike in the mountains?

 So, to sum up, when The Escape Artist says that Financial Independence is for Everyone, I mean that everyone can use the tools, techniques and mindset of FI to go some or all of the way along this path.

-Similarly, if someone chooses the FI mindset just long enough to get out of debt and build an emergency fund, that’s fine by me.
+If more people choose the FI mindset just long enough to get out of debt and build an emergency fund, that’s fine by me.
 If they get themselves and their family more money and more freedom but choose not to go the distance to full financial independence, that is not failure.
-There is no failure.